Learning analytics: student characteristics as predictors of study success

 Female students do better than male at HBO

 Besides prior education, gender is an important characteristic that influences study success.
-40% of female students who started an HBO program in 2008 graduated after 4 years, compared to 27% of male students.
-So there are one and a half times more female students who graduate nominal (that is, in 4 years) than male students: a big difference.
+Forty per cent of female students who started an HBO program in 2008 graduated after four years, compared to twenty-seven per cent of male students.
+So, there are one and a half times more female students who graduate nominal (that is, in four years) than male students: a big difference.
 Men also do not make up this deficit in the following years.

 Knowledge about the influence of student characteristics on study success enables targeted support